-Harvey Weinstein Charged Over Alleged Sex Crime Against A Third Woman
+New Charges Filed Against Harvey Weinstein Involving A Third Woman

 He encouraged other survivors of sexual abuse to reach out to his office.

-Weinstein's attorney Benjamin Brafman did not immediately respond to a request for comment about the new charges.
+Weinstein's attorney Benjamin Brafman said in a statement to NPR that Weinstein will plead not guilty to the new charges.

+"Mr. Weinstein maintains that all of these allegations are false and he expects to be fully vindicated," said Brafman.
+"Furthermore to charge Mr. Weinstein as a Predator when the interactions were each consensual is simply not justified."

 In May, the district attorney's office announced that Weinstein had been charged with one count each of first- and third-degree rape and a first-degree criminal sex act.
-Weinstein pleaded not guilty to those charges on June 5, as NPR's Amy Held reported, and he has maintained that any sexual encounters were consensual.
+Weinstein pleaded not guilty to those charges on June 5, as NPR's Amy Held reported.

 Allegations of Weinstein's unwanted sexual advances against dozens of women over the course of decades helped fuel the #MeToo movement.
 Since then, numerous powerful men in many different fields have lost their jobs and reputations, as women and some men have come forward to detail allegations of harassment and assault.
 NPR is among those organizations that have fired or suspended male executives accused of harassment.